vs_optimize_truncqual optimizes the truncation parameter

 A data frame with the following columns:

-The returned data frame has an attribute named "plot"
+The returned data frame has an attribute named "plot" containing a

-visualizes truncqual
+plot visualizes truncqual values against merged_read_pairs,

 value marked by a red dashed line.